 - Removing a field that is included in a report or removing the 'Include in reports' property from a field.

-- Adding a new form field to be included in the reports.
+- Adding a new field to your form.

-- Changing the custom reporting name in the properties for a field, or if the custom name is not set, changing the wording of the question or label for the form field.
+- Changing the column name for reports in the properties for a field, or if the column name has not been set, changing the label for the form field.

-The types of things that will not cause a new custom report to be generated are:
+The types of things that will NOT cause a new report to be generated are:

 - Changing text, images or design elements.